TBG-FR/IUT_SS2_RoutineGuard/README_EN.md

 - The **GUI (Graphical User Interface)** mainly works, even if some actions are unimplemented.
 - **Sensors & System's "IA"** are mainly working too, you'll see the output in the command prompt.
 - We did not have any brightness sensors, so we had to simulate the brightness according to the current hour.
-- There isn't any **interface to see the Statistics**, as we didn't have a working **Database** yet.
+- There isn't any **interface to display the Statistics or the History**, as we didn't have a working **Database** yet.
-- Alerts aren't implemented (Alerts sent to the Bracelet, SMS/Emails sent to the relatives, Call to the Helpline Operator, ...).
+- **Alerts** aren't implemented (Alerts sent to the Bracelet, SMS/Emails sent to the relatives, Call to the Helpline Operator, ...).

 # Project Informations

 *IUT Lyon 1* - Bourg-en-Bresse - Computing Sciences
 1st Year - **Special Week #2 - Subject 2.2**
-« Assistance to persons in a dependent situation »
+" Assistance to persons in a dependent situation "
-« Routine-based monitoring »
+" Routine-based monitoring "

 Project made by Dyvia FLEURY, Alexandre VIGNAND, Enzo CONTINI and Tom-Brian GARCIA